dacr/code-examples-manager/README.md

 The configuration relies on configuration files, a default one named `reference.conf` is provided.
-This [default configuration file][referenceconf] defines default values and default behaviors and allow a simple configuration way based on environment variables.
+This [default configuration file][referenceconf] defines default values and default behaviors and allow a simple configuration way based on environment variables which override default values.

-### simplified configuration
+### Simplified configuration

 |env or property name       | description
 |---------------------------|----------------